DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/    next_course.md

 title: Next course
 description: The third edition of the AI for Health course will start in September 2021 and is open for applications!
-Here you can find more information.
 groups: ai-for-health
 picture: courses/XMG_20200925_142130.jpg